pedrogasg/jetson-setup/README.md

     ```
 ### Step 4 - Connect to the Jetson over WiFi in ssh

-1. Unplug the micro USB cable from the Jetson Nano
+1. Unplug the the Jetson Nano HDMI

-2. Close the previous Jupyter Lab browser tab

-3. Open a new terminal and connect to the jetson in ssh wirh the following command
+3. Open a new terminal in your main machine and connect to the jetson in ssh wirh the following command

     ```bash
-    ssh jetson@<jetson_ip_address>
+    ssh <user_name>@<jetson_ip_address>
     ```
-4. Sign in with the password ``jetson``
+4. Sign in with the password <user_password>

 ## Intalling librealsense and ros
 ---